Aluminum Degassing Methods

 Adtech Degassing Methods Instruction

-Check the sealing between inlet/outlet and launder.
+Check the sealing between the inlet/outlet and launder.

 Check the cone located in heat protection draining in the bottom.

-Molten aluminum can be retained in the box with setting temperature during the heat preservation phase but with no molten aluminum handling.
+Molten aluminum can be retained in the box with a setting temperature during the heat preservation phase but with no molten aluminum handling.

 Guide inert gases into the rotor to prevent air outlet blocking by molten aluminum.